Last updated: July 2026 (revision 6)

 10.3 Baselayer.med is not responsible for third-party services, their availability, security, changes, or acts/omissions, except to the extent required by applicable law.

 11.1 The Platform is provided on an "as is" and "as available" basis.
-We do not guarantee uninterrupted, error-free or secure operation.
+We do not guarantee uninterrupted, error-free or secure operation, except to the extent service-level targets and Service Credits are set out in our Master Service Agreement.

 11.3 You are responsible for maintaining appropriate internet access, devices and environments (including kiosk devices) required to use the Platform.